segerphilip/ExercisesInC/reading_questions/thinkos.md

 ### Memory management

 1) Which memory management functions would you expect to take constant time?
 Which ones take time proportional to the size of the allocated chunk?

+malloc and free take constant time because they only allocate/deallocate a space, they don't do anything with the space. calloc and realloc actually go through and clear it, so they take the amount of time based on the data already there.

 2) For each of the following memory errors, give an example of something that might go wrong:

-a) Reading from unallocated memory.
+a) Reading from unallocated memory. = random values depending on how you read/interpret the unallocated data

-b) Writing to unallocated memory.
+b) Writing to unallocated memory. = does not raise errors, but will probably break things later in the code

-c) Reading from a freed chunk.
+c) Reading from a freed chunk. = similar errors as a

-d) Writing to a freed chunk.
+d) Writing to a freed chunk. = similar errors as b

-e) Failing to free a chunk that is no longer needed.
+e) Failing to free a chunk that is no longer needed. = system might run out of memory, or you will have a memory leak that may later become a problem when the program grows in size

 3) Run

     ps aux --sort rss

 to see a list of processes sorted by RSS, which is "resident set size", the amount of physical memory a process has.
 Which processes are using the most memory?

+Desktop environment (lol), Spotify, Chrome.
+Big surprise.

 4) What's wrong with allocating a large number of small chunks?
 What can you do to mitigate the problem?

+Malloc is not the most space efficient because it uses boundary tags and pointers, it might be better to just use arrays to allocate small chunks.

 If you want to know more about how malloc works, read [Doug Lea's paper about dlmalloc](http://gee.cs.oswego.edu/dl/html/malloc.html)